 Renfroe homers, Margot robs Alonso HR as Padres top Mets 3-2

-Eric Hosmer also went deep for San Diego, Matt Strahm pitched into the seventh and Gerardo Reyes (2-0) got the win with 1 2/3 scoreless innings of relief.
-Strahm got a big assist from Margot, who jumped in front of the home bullpen to bring back Alonso's drive for the last out in the sixth.
+Eric Hosmer also went deep for San Diego, Matt Strahm pitched into the seventh and Gerardo Reyes (2-0) got the victory with 1 2/3 scoreless innings of relief.
+Strahm got a big assist from Margot, who jumped in front of the home bullpen to retrieve Alonso's drive for the last out in the sixth.

+"It kind of took my breath away there for a second," Strahm said.
+"I thought (Alonso) got me and Manny brought it back."

+"That kid in center field probably won the game for them today," Mets manager Mickey Callaway said.
+"Renfroe and their center fielder beat us."

 Kirby Yates allowed an infield single and a walk with two outs in the ninth but struck out Tomas Nido to finish his 15th save.